 Park Coronavirus ResponseThe National Park Service (NPS) is working servicewide with federal, state, and local public health authorities to closely monitor the COVID-19 pandemic and use a phased approach to increase access on a park-by-park basis.
 Based on guidance from the White House, Centers for Disease Control and Prevention (CDC), and state and local public health authorities, access to the park is as follows:

-The park as a whole, is open.
-Beaches, overlooks, and many trails are available for recreating.
+The park, on the whole, is open.
+All beaches, overlooks, trails, and scenic sites are available for recreating.

 We ask the public to please recreate safely and responsibly.
-Avoid crowds and high-risk outdoor activities, stay in your local area, and follow Leave No Trace principles.
+Practice social distancing, avoid crowds and high-risk outdoor activities, and follow Leave No Trace principles.
 In seeking outdoor recreation, follow CDC guidance to prevent the spread of infectious diseases and comply with state and local guidance.

 We are also encouraging visitors to find their virtual park!
 Explore national parks from the comfort of anywhere in the world through online galleries of photos, videos, webcams, podcasts, and sound recordings.